jingedawang/AIConsciousnessWatch/Report-en.md

 | **N-3 Recurrent Processing** Weight: 20% | Patrick et al(2023), [Consciousness in Artificial Intelligence: Insights from the Science of Consciousness](https://arxiv.org/abs/2308.08708) | For several mainstream consciousness theories in neuroscience, authors summarize specific computational indicators for each theory to judge whether current AI systems meet these consciousness theory requirements.
 Results show that currently no AI system has consciousness, but there are no technical obstacles to implementing a conscious AI system.
 Recurrent Processing Theory (RPT) indicators and AI satisfaction levels: RPT-1: Input modules use algorithmic recurrence.
 Satisfied.
 Transformer's self-attention mechanism processes information recurrently between layers.
 RPT-2: Input modules generate organized integrated representations (like object-background separation).
 Partially satisfied.
 Large models can integrate text/images, but visual representations tend toward local features, lacking global structuring. | 75% | Although the author claims many models satisfy RPT-1, those are all RNN series models, not current mainstream large models.
 So if evaluating current mainstream large models, RPT-1 should be close to 0.
 But this report doesn't strictly base on a specific model type; we focus more on the upper limits AI has achieved, so we still adopt the conclusion in the paper. |
 | **N-4 Higher-order** Weight: 20% | Patrick et al(2023), [Consciousness in Artificial Intelligence: Insights from the Science of Consciousness](https://arxiv.org/abs/2308.08708) | For several mainstream consciousness theories in neuroscience, authors summarize specific computational indicators for each theory to judge whether current AI systems meet these consciousness theory requirements.
 Results show that currently no AI system has consciousness, but there are no technical obstacles to implementing a conscious AI system.
 Higher-order Theory (HOT) indicators and AI satisfaction levels: HOT-1: Generative/noise perception modules (like top-down prediction).
 Satisfied.
 Large models implicitly implement generativity through masked language modeling.
 HOT-2: Metacognitive monitoring (distinguishing reliable from noise representations).
 Not satisfied.
 No explicit mechanism for evaluating representation reliability (paper notes need additional training, currently not implemented).
 HOT-3: Belief updating and action selection based on metacognitive output.
 Not satisfied.
 Large models have no action capability (like GPT-4), and belief updating relies on static training.
 HOT-4: Sparse smooth encoding generating "quality space".
 Satisfied.
 Transformer embedding space satisfies smoothness; sparsity can be achieved through regularization. | 42.5% | Quantified assessment based on paper content: HOT-1: 60%, HOT-2: 20%, HOT-3: 5%, HOT-4: 85%.
 Reference [https://www.kimi.com/share/d20u6d0onf4kj1m5tsbg](https://www.kimi.com/share/d20u6d0onf4kj1m5tsbg). |

-Still assuming equal weight for each paper, the overall support level for the computational neuroscience level is calculated as follows:
+Still assuming equal weight for each paper, the overall support level for the neuroscience level is calculated as follows:

 * N-1: (0 + 25) / 2 = 12.5
 * N-2: (60 + 10) / 2 = 35